 See you again soon,

 As a young man my father cultivated vegetables at a Nursing/Retirement Home in Erbach, Germany along the Rhine River.
-It was in Erbach that our father met our mother.
+It was in Erbach that my father met our mother.
 His careful and attentive nurturing of his crops ensuring the very best soil conditions and moisture resulted in the most bountiful harvests to serve the needs of the home and in fact a considerable surplus that was brought to market.
 Soon the entire community of Erbach were cognizant and nourished by my father’s crops especially his prized tomatoes.

 In 1952 he decided to immigrate to Canada.
 At the time of immigration, policies dictated that he had to complete one year as a farm laborer (near Merrickville, Ont.).
 After he worked in Aylmer Quebec at Edgedale Nursery for the summer, he found fulltime employment at the Nickel Smelter in Sudbury.
 It was only then that he could sponsor his financee to arrive from Germany.
 They were married in Sudbury on June 29th 1954.
-Their first child, Eva, was born in Sudbury in September 1955.
+Their first child, Eva, my sister, was born in Sudbury in September 1955.

 By spring 1965, retail sales started at Artistic Landscape Designs Ltd. and the show garden was in its initial stages.
 Nursery stock, trees and perennials were grown and tended.

 “Potted plants” were offered to the public – a novel idea at 50 cents extra to allow people to plant out of season (mid-summer for example).
 The”myth” had still not died, that plants could be planted anytime other than spring or fall.
 The first shipment of ornamental plants arrived from Sheridan Nursery from Toronto in spring of 1965.
 Buildings were erected; offices and procedures were developed.
 Consultations and garden advice had become a significant part of the service given to the general public.